hackgwinnett/bogey-flask/README.md

  3. 'Successful' should appear if all inputted values are of the correct data type.<br>
  4. Hit 'Rank' to see the current ranking of the inputted projects, in descending order.<br>

+ <h2>Customization:</h2>

+ 1. You can change the weights of each category.
+Input the new weights, and ensure they add to 1.
+Hit 'Calculate'.
+ 2. Input new category names in 'Category Swap.'
+The names will now appear everywhere on the site.
+Changes may not take place immediately.
+Refresh the page if not.